vasudevpurohit/Finding-Lane-Lines/README.md

 ### Running the code:
 -------------------

-To run the code on different images, you would have to change the name of the input video on which the code needs to be run, and the name of the output video to which the appended video will be stored.
+To run the code on different videos, you would have to change the name of the input video on which the code needs to be run, and the name of the output video to which the appended video will be stored.

 Hence, you have to change the following lines of code accordingly,